SWP Calculator

 1. Can the corpus run out?

 Yes, if withdrawals are high or returns are low.
-The tool warns you and marks the month on the chart.
+This tool highlights when depletion is likely.

 2. What return should I use?

 Use a conservative rate.
-Try 2–3% lower than long‑term expectations.
+Many investors test 2 to 3 percent lower than expectations.

 3. Can I change the withdrawal later?